talhanai/wer-sigtest/README.md

 # wer-sigtest
 Script to perform statistical significance test between ASR (Automatic Speech Recognition) transcription hypotheses.
-This can be used to evaluate whether differences in WER (word error rate) are actually significant or not.
+This can be used to evaluate whether differences in WER (word error rate) are actually significant or not (on the same test set).

 ## Install